oceanprotocol/contracts/README.md

 - Help Ocean community: if Ocean is not the basetoken, Ocean Community will receive 0.1% swap fee on pools or fixed price exchange

-- V3 integration: even if you deployed a DT on v3 you can create an NFT, 'wrap' the v3 DT and enjoy all v4 features

 - Flexible key-value store in the NFT contract : NFT contract can be used to store custom key-value pairs

 - Metadata is also stored in the NFT contract store (even if it still supports Metadata.sol)